 STEPMOTHER / STEPFATHERS

-Stepmother – I have a stepmother who is married to my biological father.
-In my heart, she’s known to me as Mama Shannon.
+Stepmother – I have a stepmother who married my biological father.
+In my heart, she’s known to me as Mama Shannon or simply Mama.

 Stepfathers – My biological mother never remarried, though my legal father did.
 His first husband was also my first stepfather.
 However, since the passing of my stepfather (may he RIP), my legal father has remarried.
 This is how I have a second [equally awesome] stepfather.